StressarN/VibeProxy-Windows/FACTORY_SETUP.md

 ## Tips

-- **Launch at Login**: Enable in VibeProxy settings to auto-start the server
+- **Launch at Startup**: Enable in VibeProxy settings to auto-start with Windows
-- **Auth Folder**: Click "Open Folder" in settings to view authentication tokens
+- **Auth Folder**: Click "Open Folder" in settings to view authentication tokens (located at `%USERPROFILE%\.cli-proxy-api\`)
-- **Server Control**: VibeProxy automatically stops the server and releases port 8317 when you quit
+- **Server Control**: VibeProxy automatically stops the server and releases port 8317 when you exit the application

 ## Security